In a Corner of Los Altos

 Update July 2018:

 Mom remarried two years ago – a guy she met on a cruise trip.
 Although she has reached out with more Lawson-Greeting-Cards on my email and called on my birthday; I have stayed away from further interactions.
-I’m estranged to her and her behavior and I find it utterly weird that the “new husband” shares absolutely no interest in introducing himself to the “son of his wive” – so, I make up my own modus operandi why my gullible, old mom got hitched with yet another dubious character…
+I’m estranged to her and her behavior and I find it utterly weird that the “new husband” shares absolutely no interest in introducing himself to the “son of his wife” – so, I make up my own modus operandi why my gullible, old mom who got hitched yet again with another dubious character… Let it go!